dboyliao/SOLID/README.md

 ## SOLID - Principles that Apply

-This page is destinated to collect some good resources (IMHO) in order to give an overview over good priciples that should apply to software designe.
+This page is destinated to collect some good resources (IMHO) in order to give an overview over good priciples that should be applied to software design.

 - [Intro to `SOLID`](http://www.wikiwand.com/en/SOLID_(object-oriented_design))
     - `S`: Single Responsibility Principle.